Animals ESL Games, Activities and Worksheets

 ESL Animals Quiz - Vocabulary Activity: Gap-fill, Multiple-choice Quiz, Guessing - Group and Pair Work - Upper-intermediate (B2) - 25 minutes

-Here is a fun animals quiz activity to help students practice vocabulary related to animals.
+Here is an interesting animals quiz to help students practice vocabulary related to animals.
 First, in two groups, students complete animal trivia questions by choosing one of the words in brackets to complete each question.
 Next, students pair up with someone from the other group and take turns reading each trivia question along with three possible multiple-choice answers to their partner, who has to try to guess the correct answer.
 For each correct answer, students score one point.
 The student with the most points at the end of the quiz wins.

 Animal Trivia Challenge Preview